 Want more California content?
 Head to our California Travel Guides to explore National Parks, popular road trips and things to do in major cities of the sunshine state.

-We hope this guide to Travertine Hot Springs helps with planning your visit to this beautiful area!
+We hope this guide to Travertine Hot Springs in Bridgeport, CA helps with planning your visit to this beautiful area!

-Please let us know if you have any questions about Travertine hot springs or any northern California hot springs in the comments below.
+Please let us know if you have any questions about the Travertine Springs or any northern California hot springs in the comments below.

 Mark and Kristen

-Was This Post Helpful?
+Enjoy This Travertine Hot Springs Guide?
 Pin It For Your Soak!